How to Smoke and Sous Vide Brisket [June 2023]

 But How Do You Get The Smoky Flavor in Sous Vide Beef Brisket?

-So follow my guide to below to for the best sous vide brisket.
-If you enjoy this recipe you should also try my sous vide London broil.
+If you enjoy this recipe, try my sous vide London broil.

 Unsure of how to smoke a brisket?